 If it is a no, please don’t think that this is a reflection of your intelligence or your ability.
 As with most things in life, very unfairly, being accepted to read your subject at Oxford and Cambridge has quite a lot to do with luck: whether you clicked with your interviewer and whether you were the person they were looking for that year.
 If you didn’t get it, you’ll end up at another top university and have a brilliant time there.

 If it’s a yes – congratulations, however don’t rest on your laurels: you now have to meet that offer (which might contain an A* or two) so you need to keep you the hard work – which will continue when you are there.

 I’m afraid not.
-Even if you think that it is grossly unfair, the way that the university allocates places, means that there is almost no chance that the decision can be changed.
+Even if you think that it is grossly unfair, the way that the university allocates places means that there is almost no chance that the decision can be changed.
 If you do have a formal complaint that you wish to make, you should go through your school, as Oxford or Cambridge needs to see that you have their support.
-You can ask for feedback from the college that interviewed you, again through the channel of your school.
-Again, because there is often very little but a personal connection to distinguish between very able applicants, your feedback as to why you were not selected may be quite vague and not particularly helpful.
+You can ask for feedback from the college that interviewed you, and this is worth doing if you are even vaguely considering applying again.
+However, because there is often very little but a personal connection to distinguish between very able applicants, your feedback as to why you were not selected may be quite opaque and not particularly helpful.